-The introduction of the second Market in Financial Instruments Directive (MiFID II) in January 2018, classifies Local Authorities as "retail clients" unless it chooses opt-up to "professional client".
-Professional client status has the advantages of lower fees and access to a greater range of products and investment firms.
-The Council has therefore chosen to opt-up to professional client status.
+The introduction of the second Market in Financial Instruments Directive (MiFID II) in January 2018, classifies Local Authorities as "retail clients" unless it chooses to opt-up to "professional client" status.
+This has the advantages of lower fees and access to a greater range of products and investment firms.
+The Council continues to opt-up to professional client status.
 In order to meet the professional client criteria, the Council must hold a £10m investment portfolio at all times and have at least one officer with the necessary level of experience and knowledge to understand the risks involved in the management of the investments.